Icons in the Church

 Born in Oakland, California, Liz Levy has lived in the Bay Area her entire life.
 Currently, she calls Livermore home, where she lives with her husband, Mark.
 She is also the Adult Choir Director for the parish.
 What Liz enjoys most about leading the choir is worshipping and serving God with her fellow musicians in the parish.
 Liz serves the church on an as needed basis until a replacement can be found.

-Renée (Johannes) Taylor established and leads our strategic communications for the parish.
-She manages our website, develops our weekly eBulletin, and designs and produces our monthly magazine.
-Renée brings years of experience leading strategic communications and employee engagement for large companies.
+Renée (Johannes) Taylor established our strategic communications for the parish.
+She managed our website, developed our weekly eBulletin, and designed and produced our monthly magazine.
+Renée blessed our parish with years of experience leading strategic communications and employee engagement for large companies.
 She holds a Bachelor of Science degree in Business Management from the University of Phoenix.
 Renée lives in San Ramon with her husband, Brad, and in her spare time, enjoys caring for her grandson, Eddie, entertaining, and rooting for the San Francisco Giants.

 Roberto Jaquez is the parish "go-to person" for all operational needs.
 He has worked for the parish for over 20 years and became our facilities manager in 2018.
 Roberto loves his job and the parish.
 He can be found at the church almost all hours of the day and night, while also being the primary caretaker for his father.
 Roberto was born in Mexico and came to the United States in 1989, where he attended Laney College in Oakland, CA. In his spare time, he enjoys spending time with his big, loving family, going on long hikes, and to the movies.
 He's a big fan of the Dallas Cowboys, dogs, and Ron Burgandy.